 At the Hours the antiphons and chapters are proper to the Sunday.
 At Prime the order of psalmody is changed from the usual order.
 Under the antiphon Conventione autem Pss.
 53, 92, 118i, 118ii and Quicumque are sung.
 The Dominical preces are also sung.

 Mass is sung after Terce.
 The ministers wear violet dalmatic and tunicle.
-The Gloria is omitted, the second collect is A cunctis, the third collect chosen by the Dean or rector.
+The Gloria is omitted, the second collect is A cunctis, the third chosen by the Dean or Rector.
 A Tract replaces the Alleluia after the Gradual, the Credo is sung and the Common Preface is sung.
-The dismissal is Benedicamus Domino , sung by the Deacon facing the altar.
+The dismissal is Benedicamus Domino .

 At Vespers the antiphons and psalms (Pss.
-109, 110, 111, 112 & 113) of Sunday are sung, the chapter is proper to Septuagesima Sunday as in the antiphon at the Magnificat, Simile est etc. After the collect of the Sunday the Suffrages of the BVM Sancta Maria succurre etc, the Apostles Petrus Apostolus etc, of the Patron and lastly for peace, Da pacem Domine are sung.
+109, 110, 111, 112 & 113) of Sunday are sung, the chapter is proper to the Sunday as in the antiphon at the Magnificat.
+After the collect of the Sunday the Suffrages of the BVM Sancta Maria succurre etc, the Apostles Petrus Apostolus etc, of the Patron and lastly for peace, Da pacem Domine are sung.
 At Compline the Dominical preces are sung.

 Art: Jerome Nadal